SleeplessByte/fronteers-website/src/nl/blog/2019/05/w3c-advisory-committee-initial-report.md

 ---
-title: "W3C Advisory Committee - initial report"
+title: 'W3C Advisory Committee - initial report'
 date: 2019-05-08
 author: Rachel Andrew
 categories:
   - W3C
 ---

 In April I headed to Quebec City in order to attend my first Advisory Committee (AC) Meeting on behalf on Fronteers.
 While I have been a CSS Working Group memeber for some time, as an Invited Expert I had no interaction with the AC, so this first meeting was a chance for me to discover how it functions and to start to build a plan for how I should gather information and share that with Fronteers.

 The AC is a committee made up of a representative from each member organisation.
 Therefore I was attending the committee meetings as a representative of Fronteers.
 Below are a few notes.
 Some materials were classed as member only, however, and we need to find a way to share these materials with Fronteers members only.